TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 >=              The var mast be greater than or equal to the value.

 !=              The var must be not equal to the value.
-Since TYPO3 6.0
+Comparison with a
-                comparison with a list of values is possible as well.
+                list of values is possible as well.
 The condition then returns true, if the value is not in the list.
                 Values must then be separated by "|".
 =============   ==============================================================